jimbobding/seasons/TESTING.md

 1. As a Returning Visitor, I want to be able to register an account with the site.

 #### Test
 - The user has two options to sign in and register an account.
-Above the main navnar there is an account section wicch allows the user to look in and in te about section there is a cta which takes the user to the register page.
+Above the main navbar, there is an account section which allows the user to log in and in the about section, there is a CTA which takes the user to the register page.
 - Try and register with a bad email address.
-- Try different combination of user names.
+- Try a different combination of user names.
 - Try different combinations of passwords.
-- Try creating an account using an inuse eamail address.
+- Try creating an account using an in-use email address.
-- Try creating an account using an inuse username address.
+- Try creating an account using an in use username address.

 #### Results
 - Both the register link in the account section and the CTA in the about section worked and takes the user to the register page.
 - If a user tries to checkout without using the @ symbol or a .com/org a message will display indicating the error.
-- If the user name is shorter than 4 letters a message will display tellling the user and will not proceed with the form.
+- If the user name is shorter than 4 letters a message will display telling the user and will not proceed with the form.
 - If a password is not 8 letters or more it will display a message stating 'This password is too short.
 It must contain at least 8 characters'.
-- If a password is too similar to the username a message will display stating 'password is to similar to username.'
+- If a password is too similar to the username a message will display stating 'password is too similar to username.'
-- If a password is to common a message will dis[lay password is to common.
+- If a password is to common a message will display password is too common.
 - A verification email is sent so that a user must use a correct email address to sign up to the site.
-- If a users emails are not the same each time they are typed in an error message wil state 'You must type the same email each time'.
+- If a user's emails are not the same each time they are typed in an error message will state 'You must type the same email each time'.
 - If a user tries to use an email already registered an error message will state 'A user is already registered with this e-mail address.'

 - **User Story**